Dakos Recipe from Chef Katerina of our Greek Island Cooking Vacation

 4. Assemble the dish.
 Start by laying out the bread, and then topping it with the grated tomato.
 Next, top with the feta cheese.

-5. Finish the dish by drizzling more olive oil, and then flavoring with however much salt and pepper you prefer.
+5. Finish the dish by drizzling more olive oil, and then flavoring with however much salt and pepper and garnishes as you prefer.

 Katerina’s personal favorite touch to dakos takes the dish just a step further with the addition of capers, olives, mint, and oregano too.